Master of Science in Counseling Psychology (MSCP) FAQ's

 Accreditation serves a useful and important function in helping programs develop and maintain the best possible educational standards and practices for students.
-We are, however, against the idea that there is only one type of accreditation that can assure programs are training competent professionals.
+It is important that the type of accreditation matches the mission and practices of the program being accredited.
+There are several organizations who accredit masters counseling professionals.
 The idea of different types of accreditation leading to professional licensure is not new, nor is psychology the only field that has multiple methods of accreditation.
 Both nursing and physician training programs have more than one accrediting body.
-It is important that the type of accreditation matches the mission and practices of the program being accredited.

-We are currently seeking accreditation from the Masters in Psychology and Counseling Accreditation Council (MPCAC) that was established in 1997.
+We are currently seeking accreditation from the Masters in Psychology and Counseling Accreditation Council (MPCAC), which was established in 1997.
 MPCAC has two types of accreditation: MPAC (Masters in Psychology Accreditation Committee) and MCAC (Masters in Counseling Accreditation Committee).
 Chatham's MSCP program is seeking MCAC accreditation because it reflects the mission, values, and standards of our program.
-Further, as State licensing board increasingly require graduation from "accredited programs," MCAC offers an alternative to CACREP.
-Please note that the state of PA does NOT require CACREP accreditation to become licensed.
+Further, as state licensing boards increasingly require graduation from "accredited programs," MCAC offers an alternative to other accreditations.
+Please note that the Commonwealth of PA does NOT require graduation from a program with any specific accreditation to become licensed.

-We anticipate submitting our application for this accreditation by the end of this fall 2015 semester and undergoing our site visit sometime shortly thereafter.
-We anticipate being accredited by the summer of 2016 (in time for the Fall 2016 semester).
+We anticipate submitting our application for this accreditation by the end of 2015 and to undergo our site visit sometime shortly thereafter.
+We hope to become accredited at the earliest possible date.
 Stay tuned for future updates!

 + What is this CACREP I've heard so much about?